 I recently learned how an easily corrected deficiency in diet can actually cause active brains to function poorly – in all of us, but especially in boys.
 Read more about brain starvation and what causes it here.

-5 – They benefit from mentors
+5 – They benefit from godly mentors, esp. men!

 Boys learn so much from their parents, however, they also benefit greatly from non-family members who are willing to speak truth into their lives.
-This can come from a coach, a pastor, or a trusted friend.
+This can come from a vetted coach, a vetted pastor, or a trusted friend.
 When a boy has a mentor who can see value in how God made him, this can increase his confidence immeasurably.